 For many decades, we have strived to establish a society where migrant domestic workers are treated fairly, their legal rights are protected, and most importantly, their contribution is respected and valued.

 An organisation is only as important as its mission.
 One of our main goals is to ensure migrant domestic workers have access to their basic rights under the laws of Hong Kong.
 We try to deliver on that by committing to work with both the workers and their employers in an empathetic and fair way.

-With the rise in COVID-19 variants, domestic workers face numerous challenges such as sudden job loss, pay cuts and a delay in starting new employment contracts.
-Their employers face their own challenges as well.
+With the rise in COVID-19 variants, domestic workers faced numerous challenges such as sudden job loss, pay cuts and a delay in starting new employment contracts.
+Their employers faced their own challenges as well.
 Adding to this, isolation, heavy workloads, bereavement and related fears are triggering a mental health crisis among domestic workers if not exacerbating existing ones.

 There is an acute need for awareness and counselling on both sides of the employer-employee relationship.
 HELP provides educational support for employers while assisting them with reaching a mutually beneficial relationship with domestic workers.
 This is imperative for the long-term sustainable change that we seek.

 Read More: Sassy Supports – The Amber Foundation